The Medium Discourses

 1. Thus I have heard:[1] One time, the Buddha traveled to [Ugracelā] and stayed on the shore of Gaṅgā Lake.

 2. It was then that a monk rose from sitting in reflection in the afternoon and went to the Buddha.
 He bowed his head at the Buddha’s feet, withdrew to sit to one side.
 He said, “Bhagavān, please teach me the essentials of the Dharma.
 After hearing the teaching from the Bhagavān, I’ll live alone in seclusion, my mind won’t be careless, and I’ll cultivate diligence.
-As a result of living alone in seclusion, not being careless, and cultivating diligence, I’ll become a clansman who shaves off his beard and hair, puts on the reddish-brown robes, becomes faithful, leaves home, goes homeless, and trains on the path.
+As a result of living alone in seclusion, not being careless, and cultivating diligence, I’ll become a clansman who shaves off his hair and beard, puts on the reddish-brown robes, becomes a believer, and leaves home to train on the path in homelessness.
 When the unsurpassed religious practice is finished, then I’ll accomplish and dwell in my own knowledge, perception, and realization: ‘Birth has been ended, the religious practice has been established, the task has been accomplished.
 I truly know that I’m no longer subject to existence.’”

 3. The Bhagavān told him, “Monk, you should thus train: ‘Let my mind abide in an inner and unperturbed cultivation of measureless goodness.’
 Again, contemplate the inner body as body, applying the utmost diligence.
 Establishing right mindfulness and right knowledge, well steer your own mind; make it free of greed and without grief.